artdecocode/typal/README.md

 ### `getNameWithDefault(`<br/>&nbsp;&nbsp;`name: string,`<br/>&nbsp;&nbsp;`defaultValue: ?(string|boolean|number),`<br/>&nbsp;&nbsp;`type: string=,`<br/>&nbsp;&nbsp;`parentParam: string=,`<br/>`): string`

 Returns the name of a property with its default value, and surrounded by square brackets if default is given.
 If type is boolean or number, the default value is not surrounded by "".
+The default values are only used for _VSCode_ because _GCC_ does not use this information.

 ```js
 /**